-Figure 15: Overview of the Face Manager's verb dispatch workflow supplying on Created and on Connect Failed callbacks.
+Figure 15: Overview of the Face Manager's verb dispatch workflow a factory results in a code 501 "unsupported protocol" control response.
+Otherwise, Face Managers calls ProtocolFactory:: createFace method to initiate asynchronous process of face creation (DNS resolution, connection to remote host, etc.), supplying onCreated and onConnectFailed callbacks.
 These callbacks will be called by the face system after the Face is either successfully created or failed to be created, respectively.